JustinLove/hodgepodge/README.md

 Three great beasts bar the way to composable server mods:

 - Unable to update strategic icons: Wounded.
-Icon Reloader can refresh previously known icon ids.
+Icon Reloader can refresh previously known icon ids and replace a limited number of unused icon ids.
 - Build bar is defined statically in the UI: Mostly Dead.
 HodgePodge manages assigning units to open build bar positions.
 So far it's managed to do this without file shadows.
 - `unit_list.json`: Scratched; still a blocking issue.

 ## Making Piecemeal Units Mods (not really)

-Pick one of the unused strategic icons and shadow it.
-Add `"si_name": "thenameyoushadowed"` to your unit json.
-Try to avoid one used by other piecemeal mods (this should get a *little* better)
+Using custom strategic icons depends the Icon Reloader mod, however HodgePodge manages the integration based on the information you give it.

 Add dependencies and a global scene mod to your modinfo.json